Jump To the Part You Need

 Other existing rail routes already connect China to Germany, but this new railway includes Spain and France and only takes 21 days; moreover, it is cheaper than air and faster than sea.

-The rail is mainly being used for Chinese exports to Europe but will soon be used for exports to China as interest from plastic manufacturers, electronics manufacturers and chemical producers from the West has peaked.
+The rail is mainly being used for Chinese exports to Europe but will soon be used for exports to China as interest from plastic manufacturing companies, electronics manufacturing companies and chemical producers from the West has peaked.

 2. The Nicaraguan Canal